-The requirements for words included in this tasting tool were that they were specific and analytical, and not related to people’s appreciation of the “wine quality”.
-For example, “floral” is a general but analytical descriptive term, whereas "fragrant", "elegant" or "harmonious" are either imprecise and vague (fragrant) or hedonic (related to our likes or dislikes), and judgmental.
+The requirements for words included in this tasting tool were that they were specific and analytical, and not related to people's appreciation of "wine quality".
+For example, "floral" is a general but analytical descriptive term, whereas "fragrant", "elegant" or "harmonious" are either imprecise and vague (fragrant) or hedonic (related to our likes or dislikes), and judgmental.

 It is a tool and is not an exhaustive list of possible wine tasting terms.
-Wine flavor chemists have identified close to 1,000 flavor compounds that can impart as many aromas, and likely more.
+Wine flavor chemists have identified close to 1,000 flavor compounds that can impart as many aromas, and probably more.
 Therefore, the selected terms are NOT the only terms that can be used to describe wines, but represent ones that are often encountered.
 It is an excellent foundation to start your training process.

 The Wine Aroma Wheel has been used by many renowned wine education programs in North America.
 Since 2003, a French translation is available, and other languages have followed.
 Dr. Noble also developed a version for sparkling wines using the same principles, including aroma descriptors specific to this wine style.

 Sommeliers and wine experts such as Natalie Maclean have recommended the Wine Aroma Wheel as a great tasting tool.